 The grandson of the first president of the University of California, Robert “Bob” Sproul received his B.A. from Berkeley and his master’s degree in English from San Francisco State.
-Bob is a former member of the Cal Alumni Association Board of Directors and was chairman of the College of Letters and Science board in the late 90’s.
+Bob is a member of the Cal Alumni Association Board of Directors and was chairman of the College of Letters and Science board in the late 90’s.
 After 33 years in the advertising business and serving as executive director of the Fritz Institute, Bob became assistant dean for development and alumni relations at Berkeley Law, where he and his development team raised $131 million for the school.
 Involved in civic causes throughout his career and private life, Bob was chairman of the East Bay Conservation Corps; a longtime board member of the Save the Redwoods League and Children’s Hospital Oakland; and currently serves as a member of the Friends of the Bancroft Library and the Cal Baseball Foundation.

 Anh Tran ’06, M.A.

 Anh Tran is the senior director of scholarships administration and development for the Cal Alumni Association (CAA).
 She received The Leadership Award from the Cal Alumni Association as a Cal undergraduate, and is delighted to give back to the Cal community in her current role.
 Anh has more than 15 years’ experience in volunteer and program management, education, community building, and leadership development.
 She graduated from UC Berkeley with a B.A. in economics and mass communications and a minor in education, and received her master’s degree in public administration from USC, where she is currently a doctoral student in organizational change and leadership.